Mendix Workstation

 Use Cases

-Mendix Workstation can be used to create apps that handle use cases such as the following:
+You can use Mendix Workstation to create apps that handle use cases such as the following:

 • Printing labels on an industrial thermal label printer (for example, a Zebra printer)